Creating Global Edge

 • You can use letters, numbers, hyphens (-), and underscores (_) within a range of 3 to 35 characters

-7. Click each setting listed on the left side of the page to configure the detailed settings directly.
+7. Click each setting listed on the left side of the page to configure the detailed settings manually.

 Note